Ma233/gunpowder/README.md

 This is because `start/3` creates a detached process and has the capability to produce zombie processes outside of any application tree.
-This is generally a good piece of advice for any process, however since a module using WebSockex bevhaviour can be written as a self-sustaining tcp connection.
+This is generally a good piece of advice for any process, however since a module using WebSockex behaviour can be written as a self-sustaining TCP connection.
 I feel like it is even more important to express this particular piece of advice here.

 ## Telemetry